 Step 1: Give each child a piece of lace licorice long enough for them to tie around their wrists.

-Step 2: Give each child some candy and fruit loops to put on the lace licorice.
-When the child is finish tie them around wrist
+Step 2: Give each child candy and fruit loops to put on the lace licorice.
+When the child is finished, tie them around the wrist.

 Valentine’s Day Word Find

 Materials: paper, pencils